 Jessie graduated from Texas A&M University in 2019 with a BS in Anthropology.
 She has been a research assistant in the Lewinsohn lab since 2020 working on MR1 antigen processing and presentation with Dr. Elly Karamooz.

 Chance graduated from Oregon State University in June 2020 with a B.S. in Biochemistry & Molecular Biology.
 He joined the Lewinsohn lab in October 2020 and currently works with Dr. Corinna Kulicke and Dr. Shogo Soma on the intracellular trafficking on MR1 and the effector function of MR1 restricted T cells, respectively.

 Tania graduated from Wellesley College with a B.A. in Biological Sciences and a minor in Environmental Studies in 2016.
-They are research assistant II in the Lewinsohn Lab and their research interest is in characterizing and phenotyping human MAIT cells in the blood and lung.
+They are a Senior Research Assistant in the Lewinsohn Lab and their research interest is in characterizing and phenotyping human MAIT cells in the blood and lung.

 Dylan Kain graduated from Queen’s University in 2011, before starting medical school at the University of Toronto, which he completed in 2015.
 He then undertook his general internal medicine residency, which he completed in 2019, and his infectious disease fellowship, finishing in 2020.
 He also received his diploma of tropical medicine and hygiene in 2020 from the Gorgas Course in Peru.
 Following this he completed a yearlong infection control fellowship, helping with the pandemic response, along with a tropical medicine fellowship in Toronto.
 He joined the Lewinsohn lab in 2021, starting a Ph.D. studying the memory potential of MAIT cells, and the ligands they recognize, with the aim to better inform future tuberculosis vaccine development.